9500 Priority Way West Dr. Suite 200 Indianapolis, IN 46240

 How long does dental Botox last?

 Dental botox generally lasts three to six months, depending on the dosage.
-The effects will wear off over time, so most patients schedule regular treatments every six months.
+The effects will wear off, so most patients schedule regular treatments every six months.

 Do dentists do Botox for TMJ?

 A common dental or therapeutic use of Botox is TMJ treatment.
-Botox helps relax jaw muscles, helping relieve TMJ symptoms.
+Botox helps relax jaw muscles and relieve TMJ symptoms.

 Can Botox relax jaw muscles?